A sensitive emotional scenario to navigate is one in which you present something you worked hard on for the public to perceive.

 To your surprise and disappointment however, you’ll find that people are often blind to the effort you put into certain pieces of work.
 The final product, in their mind, will warrant their unimpressed critiques.
 They’ll attach their attention to the smallest blemishes, without being privy to their context, whilst disregarding the effort you’ve put into the product as a whole.

-This article aims to warn you about this volatile time from your perspective.
 It becomes easy to act out with emotion during times in which people critique your hard work.
 The more effort you put into a certain piece of work, the harder it will be to remain unhinged in the face of others criticizing that work.
 In addition to warning you about these instances above, this article will go on to present a pointer on how to handle these situations.

 From the critic’s perspective, the less information they know about the steps taken to complete your piece of work, the easier that work will be to critique.
 In other words, the more someone knows about the specifics of you busting your back trying to get a certain thing done, the more difficult it would be to find holes in your process.
 Once the specifics of your work become known, every critique’s validity is subject to the context at hand.